Application Process

 This is an accordion element with a series of buttons that open and close related content panels.

-- Admission to a primary field of study commits you to work toward your degree in that area, so we encourage you to select your primary field with care.
-Be sure to contact faculty to best assess your fit for the program.
+• Admission to a primary field of study commits you to work toward your degree in that geographic area.
+We encourage you to select your primary field with care.
+Be sure to contact faculty to evaluate your fit for the program.

-- If you would like to pursue training balanced equally between two fields of study, you may enter “Individual Plan” followed by the two fields in which you would like to work (e.g., Individual Plan: European – modern/East Asian).
+• If you would like to pursue training between two fields of study, you may enter “Individual Plan” followed by the two fields in which you would like to work (e.g., Individual Plan: European – modern/East Asian).

-This section asks for details about your research interests.
-If you are planning to concentrate your studies a formal thematic program (i.e., Program in Gender and Women’s History, Program in Jewish History, or War in Society and Culture Program), you may indicate so here.
-You will also be able to tell us about any specific topical, chronological, or geographic interests you may have, including any interest in our Bridge Program with African American Studies or a Joint PhD with another degree program at UW-Madison.
+This section asks about your research interests.
+If you plan to pursue a thematic area (the Program in Gender and Women’s History, the Program in Jewish History, or the War in Society and Culture Program), indicate this here.
+You can also tell us about topical, chronological, or geographic interests, including the Bridge Program with African American Studies or a Joint PhD with another UW-Madison degree program.

-Provide the names of the faculty members with whom you would like to work (up to four).
-We encourage you to explore the research specializations of individual faculty members.
+Provide the names of the faculty with whom you would like to work (up to four).
+We encourage you to explore faculty research specializations.

 Background, Experience, External Funding

-- We have no formal requirements that students must meet in order to qualify for admission to our graduate programs.
-However, applicants should bear in mind the requirements that they will need to meet during their graduate studies.
-In some fields, e.g., medieval European history and East Asian history, prior language preparation is expected.
-We encourage you to discuss expectations with the faculty members with whom you would like to work.
+• Language Preparation: We have no formal language requirements in order to qualify for admission.
+However, applicants should consider the requirements that they will need to meet as a graduate student.
+In some fields, such as medieval Europe and East Asia, prior language preparation is expected.
+We encourage you to discuss language preparation with the faculty before you submit the application.

-- Writing Sample (PDF format only).
-Provide a sample that best illustrates the quality of your written work (optimally no more than 50 pages, double-spaced; max. file size 6 MB).
+• Writing Sample (pdf only): Provide a sample that best illustrates the quality of your written work (no more than 50 pages, double-spaced; max. file size 6 MB).

-- Outside Sources of Support: If you are planning to self-fund your graduate studies, this section asks you to describe in detail any funding sources to which you have applied (or will apply).
+• Outside Sources of Support: If you plan to self-fund your graduate studies, this section asks you to describe any external funding sources to which you have applied (or will apply).

 Transcripts